- Common Name

 - Genus Species

-- The golden-breasted starling is a small bird with a bright, blue tail and a blue back.
-It has a green head, white eyes, blue-violet wings, and a yellow breast, belly, and upper tail covers.
+- The golden-breasted starling is a small bird with a bright, blue tail and back.
+These birds have a green head, white eyes, and blue-violet wings.
+The breast and belly are yellow.

 - Clutch Size